C2SM/git-course/beginner/Markdowns/Exercise_6.md

 Let's add the remote repository to our local repository as we did in the previous exercise.

-The setup script has already created one for you to use at:
+The setup script has already created one for you at:

 **../conference_planning_remote**